youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 4: Layouts in Jetpack Compose.md

 ![1542fadc7f68feb2.png](https://developer.android.com/codelabs/jetpack-compose-layouts/img/1542fadc7f68feb2.png)

 Most composables accept an optional modifier parameter to make them more flexible, enabling the caller to modify them.
-If you're creating your own composable, consider having a modifier as a parameter, default it to `Modifier` (i.e. empty modifier that doesn't do anything) and apply it to the root composable of your function.
+If you're creating your own composable, consider having a modifier as a parameter, default it to `com.example.sky.Modifier` (i.e. empty modifier that doesn't do anything) and apply it to the root composable of your function.
 In this case:

 ```
 @Composable
-fun PhotographerCard(modifier: Modifier = Modifier) {
+fun PhotographerCard(modifier: com.example.sky.Modifier = com.example.sky.Modifier) {
     Row(modifier) { ... }
 }
 ```